 This is an account of the Paul Devaney’s ill-fated Everest 2015 journey which included mountain climbs, earthquakes, avalanches and the most unexpected of activity as climbing gave way to relief work amidst the worst natural disaster in 84 years in Nepal when the great earthquake struck on 25th April 2015.

-The ‘avalanche’ triggered by the 25th April earthquake was due to a large release on Pumori at the back of Everest Base Camp which impacted alongside the camp and sent a wave of energy, ice and snow across base camp in what appeared to all as a massive avalanche.
-The above photo taken by Paul the day before the quake looks from the Khumbu Icefall on Everest towards BC and Pumori.
-Paul’s camp got the tail end of the air blast with most of the 19 fatalities occurring within the damage zone shown on this image.
-Paul spent time in Kathmandu in the period that followed helping Nepal Ireland Society and Redpoint with their relief work.
+The avalanche at Everest Base Camp which was triggered by the 25th April earthquake, was due to a large release along the ridge from Pumori to Lingtren, which caused a shock-wave of ice and snow to impact base camp in what appeared to us as a massive avalanche.
+The above photo taken by Paul the day before the quake looks at base camp from the Khumbu Icefall looking towards Pumori.
+Paul’s teams camp got the tail end of the blast with most of the 19 fatalities occurring in the middle of Everest Base Camp, within the damage zone sketched on this image.
+Paul later spent time in Kathmandu in the period following the earthquake, helping Nepal Ireland Society and Redpoint with their relief work.

 Journeys end.
 It didn’t quite go as planned now did it.
-Such is life I suppose.
 Good to be home.
 Thank you to everyone for the kind messages of support over the past weeks.
 I really appreciated it.
 I tracked some key data during the Everest 2015 mission as follows.

 - Climbing/Hiking Days = 23

 - Total Time = 97 Hours

 Total estimates at this point put the death toll from the Nepal Earthquake at approximately 9000 across the country, including 19 people killed at Everest Base Camp.
 Thoughts are with all of those who have been impacted by these devastating events.
 Please do what you can to support all relief efforts over the coming months and years.

 Day 48 – 15th May (Earthquake Relief – Project #5):